sujith-eag/vu-library/docs/java/java_core/06_methods/06_super.md

 }
 ```

-Here, Triangle( ) calls super( ) with the parameters w and h.
-This causes the TwoDShape( )
-constructor to be called, which initializes width and height using these values.
-Triangle
+`Triangle( )` calls `super( )` with the parameters `w` and `h`.
+This causes the `TwoDShape( )` constructor to be called, which initializes width and height using these values.

-no longer initializes these values itself.
+Triangle no longer initializes these values itself.
 It need only initialize the value unique to it: style.

-Any form of constructor defined by the superclass can be called by super( ).
+Any form of constructor defined by the superclass can be called by `super( )`.
 This can be expanded by adding default constructors and constructors that take one argument (constructor overloading)

 ```java
 class TwoDShape